sh95014/Taipan/README.md

 - [ ] Keyboard support, including for the custom keypad and Apple \]\[ compatibility
 - [X] Untested haptics for when ship is hit
 - [ ] Feedback and alert sounds
-- [ ] Improve layout on larger phones

 ## Extra Effort